Client Appreciation and Gifting Programs for Real Estate Agents

 Dialogue: agent

-• CTA: “If a friend or coworker mentions a move, send them my way so I can take care of them at the same level.”
+• CTA: “If a friend or coworker mentions buying or selling, send them my way and I will take care of them carefully.”

 Channel and timing notes

-• Pair this call or voice note with a Direct Mail Marketing card that mentions the anniversary.
+• Pair the call or voice note with a card through Direct Mail Marketing.

-• Log any life updates in the CRM so the next touch feels personal, not generic.
+• Record any life updates so the next touch feels personal instead of automated.

 Talk Track 3